 If you’re embarking on the weight-loss journey, don’t forget that it will not be an easy one.
 But that you are not alone in this.
 Millions of people struggle with obesity and weight loss every day.
 Here are some numbers to better understand this issue.

-1. Today, there are more than 1.5 billion overweight people.
+1. There are more than 1.5 billion overweight people.

 Also, this number grows with every passing day.
 By definition, an overweight person has a BMI, or body mass index, over 25kg/m2.